 -

-Bruce Henning Lindwall of University of Massachusetts at Amherst for a proposal titled "The genetic consequences of long-term habitat fragmentation"
+Bruce Henning Lindwall of University of Massachusetts at Amherst - "The genetic consequences of long-term habitat fragmentation"

 - 1995